Toddler FAQ

 Q. Am I allowed to visit my child during the day?

-A. Yes, ABC has an “Open Door Policy” for parents to visit and view their child anytime during the day.
-We encourage parents to view their child from the security monitors in the main office as to avoid interaction with their child.
-Children that are learning routines at daycare often become upset when their parent comes back and then leaves again without their child.
-Young children in daycare learn that after saying their “good-byes” at drop-off the next time they see their parents are when they are going home with them.
-When children do not go home the second time with their parents it may evoke feelings of confusion and insecurity.
-Parent visitation also upsets the other children in the classroom because they would like their parent there too.
+A. ABC has an “Open Door Policy” for parents to visit and view their child anytime during the day.
+We encourage parents to view their children from the security monitors in the main office to avoid interaction with their children.
+Children who are learning routines at daycare often become upset when their parent comes back and then leaves again without their child.
+Young children in daycare learn that after saying their “goodbyes” at drop-off, the next time they see their parents is when they go home with them.
+When children do not go home for the second time with their parents, it may evoke feelings of confusion and insecurity.
+Parent visitation also upsets the other children in the classroom because they would like their parents there, too.
 This may evoke feelings of sadness and frustration from the other children.

 Q. Do toddlers go outside during the day?

-A. Yes, toddlers are taken for walks around the neighborhood and to the local park in a 4-person stroller and/or on a walking line when weather and scheduling permit.
-Every toddler leaving ABC is dressed in a bright, easily recognizable vest and those that are comfortable walking on their own, are walked to and from the park on a walking line.
-Once at the park children are sometimes allowed to play in a secured area supervised by ABC staff members.
-At times, teachers may lay out blankets in the grass in a shady area with small toys to allow children to play in a supervised area in the fresh air.
+A. Yes, when weather and scheduling permit, toddlers are taken for walks around the neighborhood and to the local park in a 4-person stroller or on a walking line.
+Every toddler leaving ABC is dressed in a bright, easily recognizable vest, and those comfortable walking on their own are walked to and from the park on a walking line.
+Once at the park, children are sometimes allowed to play in a secure area supervised by ABC staff members.
+Teachers may sometimes lay blankets in the grass in a shady area with small toys to allow children to play in a supervised area in the fresh air.

 Q. Does ABC have its own outdoor area?